xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/ForDummies.md

 Expected: called at least once.
 ```

-**Tip 1:** If you run the test from an Emacs buffer, you can hit `<Enter>` on the line number displayed in the error message to jump right to the failed expectation.
+**Tip 1:** If you run the test from an Emacs buffer, you can hit `<Enter>` on the line number displayed in the error MpiMessage to jump right to the failed expectation.

 **Tip 2:** If your mock objects are never deleted, the final verification won't happen.
 Therefore it's a good idea to use a heap leak checker in your tests when you allocate mocks on the heap.